- 30 June 2016

 In terms of modern technology innovation, IoT (Internet of Things) transition, Edge Computing, Cloud Computing, Big Data Analytics, and more all combine to totally revitalise the market.
 Interspersed in and throughout all of those innovations are software applications which tackle a specific task and simplify it.

-It makes sense to use such apps if you haven’t, and if you’re in the position to develop something that saves time while expanding convenience, that’s likewise a strategically valuable step.
+It makes sense to use such applications if you haven’t, and if you’re in the position to develop something that saves time while expanding convenience, that’s likewise a strategically valuable step.